 Agnieszka Baraszko, Project Manager and Recruitment Officer

-Agnieszka works as Recruitment Officer at Paideia and Educational coordinator at Paideia Folkhögskola.
+Agnieszka Baraszko works as Program and Recruitment Officer at Paideia.
 She is Paideia alumna (Lise Meitner fellow 2018/2019) and an active member at Gdansk Jewish Community.
 She graduated from University of Warsaw, Jewish Open University in Warsaw and Autonomous University of Madrid.
 She holds MA’s in French and Spanish literature and language and specializes in poetry translation.
 She has been involved in creation and organization of ‘Los Encuentros’ project in Gdansk, aiming to bring the Sephardic culture closer to Polish audience.

 Łukasz Górniok, Head of the One-Year Program and Director of Project-Incubator